Empire Supporters Club

 The Empire Supporters Club, or ESC, is one of the oldest supporters clubs in Major League Soccer and the largest supporters club dedicated to the New York Red Bulls of Major League Soccer.

 History

 The club was founded in 1995 by members of the New York City Firm (NYCF), a supporters group for the short-lived A-League New York Centaurs, in anticipation of a Major League Soccer franchise starting play in the New York/New Jersey metro area.
 To reflect the initial franchise name, Empire Soccer Club, the supporters chose to name themselves the Empire Supporters Club.
 By the start of the inaugural year the team owners had elected to call the team the New York/New Jersey MetroStars.

 Since its founding, the variety of backgrounds amongst club members has influenced the style of the group in the stands.
 The end result is a mix of South American Barra, European Ultra, British Supporter and American flavor with the members singing in both English and Spanish.

+On March 9, 2006, it was announced that Austrian energy drink conglomerate Red Bull GmbH had purchased the club, and as part of their sponsorship, they would also completely re-brand the franchise, changing the name, colors, and logo, a move which drew mixed reactions.
+Some of the original NYCF members left after this, and later a part of this group began supporting the New York City FC after its foundation.